 If you have nerve damage or compression, you may suffer neuropathic pain and related symptoms such as tingling and numbness.
-The team at Source Healthcare in Santa Monica, California, provides an expert diagnosis for neuropathic pain as well as state-of-the-art treatments to restore your quality of life at their pain management center.
+The team at Source Healthcare in Santa Monica, California provides expert diagnosis skills for neuropathic pain as well as state-of-the-art treatments to restore your quality of life.
 Call Source Healthcare or schedule a consultation online today to learn more.

 Neuropathic pain is a chronic pain condition caused by nerve damage or compression.
 The pain is usually sharp, stabbing, or shooting, and you may feel a burning sensation.
 Neuropathic pain can also cause numbness, loss of sensation, weakness, and balance problems.